Weasel program: More complex models

 As a simulation, the biomorphs are not much closer to the actual genetic behavior of biological organisms.
 Like the Weasel program, their development is shaped by an external factor, in this case the decisions of the experimenter who chooses which of many possible shapes will go forward into the following generation.
 They do however serve to illustrate the concept of "genetic space," where each possible gene is treated as a dimension, and the actual genomes of living organisms make up a tiny fraction of all possible gene combinations, most of which will not produce a viable organism.
 As Dawkins puts it, "however many ways there may be of being alive, it is certain that there are vastly more ways of being dead".

 In Climbing Mount Improbable, Dawkins responded to the limitations of the Weasel program by describing programs, written by other parties, that modeled the evolution of the spider web.
 He suggested that these programs were more realistic models of the evolutionary process, since they had no predetermined goal other than coming up with a web that caught more flies through a "trial and error" process.
 Spiderwebs were seen as good topics for evolutionary modeling because they were simple examples of biosystems that were easily visualized; the modeling programs successfully generated a range of spider webs similar to those found in nature.

-Example algorithm

-Although Dawkins did not provide the source code for his program, a "Weasel" style algorithm could run as follows.